 The IEC application process was completely re-worked in November 2015.
 Prior to this, the process was first come, first serve.
 The process is now as follows:

-How to apply for the IEC working holiday program
+How to apply for the working holiday canada program

 The first step for applicants is to check eligibility using the ‘Come to Canada’ tool.
 Note that the first question is ‘What would you like to do in Canada.’
 To participate in the IEC program, the correct answer is ‘IEC – Travel and Work.’